- Contact information

 - How does the program work?

-While entry into the program is voluntary, participation is governed by a legal agreement.
-Companies, communities and governments negotiate contracts and charters that are flexible, innovative, efficient and enforceable.
-Contracts and charters are linked to an organization's environmental management system to assure predictable performance, due diligence and continual improvement.
-Self-auditing, public involvement and reporting make the processes transparent and the results verifiable.
+While entry into the program is voluntary, participation in Tier 1 is governed by a letter from the DNR to the company which lays out both responsibilities and benefits.
+Participation in Tier 2 is governed by a legal contract.
+Companies, communities and governments seeking a different level of involvement may negotiate contracts and charters that are flexible, innovative, efficient and enforceable.
+Self-auditing, third-party auditing, public involvement and reporting make the processes transparent and the results verifiable.
 Learn more.

 - Is an Environmental Management System required for Green Tier?

 Wisconsin's Green Tier program places great value on Environmental Management Systems.
-Tier 1 participants must have an ISO-14001 certified or a functionally equivalent Environmental Management System in place within the first year of participation.
+Tier 1 participants must have an ISO-14001 certified or a functionally equivalent Environmental Management System in place by the end of their first year of participation.
 Tier 2 participants must have a well-developed EMS (ISO certified or functionally equivalent) at the time of application with a documented history of results.
-(See the Environmental Management Systems page for more information.)
+(See the Environmental Management Systems for more information.)

 - How stringent are the requirements for adequate demonstration of superior environmental performance?